redis/redis-doc/README.md

 This will make sure that JSON and Markdown files compile and that all text files have no typos.

-You need to install a few Ruby gems and [Aspell][han] to run these checks.
+You need to install a few Ruby gems and [Aspell][aspell] to run these checks.
 The gems are listed in the `.gems` file.
 Install them with the following command: